MarioniLab/simpleSingleCellResults/xtra-2-spike.knit.md

 __Comments from Aaron:__

-- We only use genes with average counts greater than 1 (as specified in `min.mean`) to compute the deconvolution size factors.
-This avoids problems with discreteness as mentioned in our previous uses of `computeSumFactors`.
 - Setting `sf.out=TRUE` will directly return the size factors, rather than a `SingleCellExperiment` object containing those factors.
 This is more convenient when only the size factors are required for further analysis.